 The architectural space comprises unexpected diagonals that forcefully split the shell, opening its most intimate part – a central concave space exposed to the south – to nature, with the wood insinuating itself into the building.
 And the building, symbiotically, becomes an enveloping form that protects nature.

 Folds and deformations that break up the orthogonal order create expansive prospects that draw the visitor’s eye to connect with nature and discern its profound involvement with the building.
 The wooden deck becomes the stage for oaks and birch trees.

 These external spaces enhance the relationship between man and the power of nature thanks to the design of the specially devised wooden overhangs, a roofing system organized in intersecting planes, which is also a characteristic element of the restaurant interior, like planes that organically glide out towards the heathland.

 The generous use of wood in the courtyard, with the red cedar covering and the Ipè wood decking, creates a visual, spatial, and material connection with the woodland.
-With a western exposure/orientation and parallel to the road, the principal facade is characterized by a set of larch vertical panels that at night generate a seductive pattern of light and shade.
-These panels, in addition to protecting the internal space from glare, at dusk, provide an acoustic and visual barrier with the road.
+With a western exposure/orientation and parallel to the road, the principal facade is characterized by a set of larch vertical panels that generate a seductive pattern of light and shade at night.
+These panels, in addition to protecting the internal space from glare, at dusk, provide an acoustic and visual barrier to the road.

 The challenging structural project is one of the valuable elements of the building: the pitched roof is devised as a combination of intersecting planes with 20-meter spans.